xyz1991/Notes_and_Interview_questions/Hadoop_Component_Based_Questions.md

 Bucketing is another technique for decomposing data sets into more manageable parts in each Hive_Table Partition.
 Records with the same Column_value will always be stored in the same bucket.
 Hive can create a logically correct sampling.
 Bucketing also aids in doing efficient map-side joins and will be stored in a given number of Buckets specified in the Query.

+Partitioning is not bounded during schema decleration.
+While bucketting is bounded to fixed number, during schema decleration.

 set hive.exec.dynamic.partition=true;
 set hive.enforce.bucketing = true;
 create table IF NOT EXISTS hotelhodsrrequest_PCCparsing_scala_Partitioned_and_Bucketed (PCC String, PropertyCode String, Duplication_Counts int)